Shruti Bhat PhD, MBA, Operations Excellence Expert

 Using a combination of 2 or 3 process improvement techniques in strategic ways gives the best and fast ROI.

-In the next part of this article, I shall discuss the fourth portfolio parameter impacting successful business transformations- Marketing & Sales processes ability to gain market share.
+In the next part of this article, I shall discuss the fourth portfolio parameter impacting successful business transformations- Marketing and Sales process's ability to gain market share.

 By the way, if you run a company that is facing a challenge to thrive in these difficult times, I would suggest that you please revisit your product portfolio in order to bring a quick turnaround.